InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 We have continuous delivery composed of tasks.

-`make` can be run anywhere, from your laptop, a cron job, jenkins, and the next new thing
+`make` can be run anywhere, from your laptop, a cron job, jenkins, and the next new thing.

 As a result, we can deploy _from_ anywhere, _to_ anywhere.